oracle/docker-images/OracleFMWInfrastructure/README.md

         Because the container ports are mapped to the host port, you can access it using the `hostname` as well.

-**NOTE**: To have access to the RCU.out map volume, inside the container /u01/oracle/.
+**NOTE**: To have access to the RCU.out map volume in the container /u01/oracle/.

 ## Copyright
 Copyright (c) 2014-2019 Oracle and/or its affiliates.
 All rights reserved.